codemeyer/ArgData/README.md

 have a look at the [roadmap](ROADMAP.md).

-### Contributing

-Contributions are always welcome and much appreciated.
-If you want to contribute research data or actual code to ArgData, see the [guidelines for contributing](CONTRIBUTING.md).

 ### Acknowledgements

 This simple piece of software stands on the shoulders of giants.
 Huge gratitude goes out to: